Modern Slavery Statement — Commercial Waste Hertford

 Supply Chain Due Diligence

-Inspection or audit activity at a waste services site Due diligence is proportionate and continuous: we assess new suppliers before on-boarding and review higher-risk relationships more frequently.
+A long row of large black plastic rubbish bags filled with waste material, positioned along the edge of a paved roadside in an outdoor area with dense green foliage and trees in the background.
+The bags are tightly packed and stacked on top of each other, resting directly on the curb and pavement.
+The scene appears to be outside a property or in a public space near Hertford, with the bags awaiting collection or removal.
+The natural lighting suggests daytime, and the environment indicates common rubbish disposal along a residential or commercial street, consistent with services provided by Commercial Waste Hertford in the local area for rubbish clearance.
+Due diligence is proportionate and continuous: we assess new suppliers before on-boarding and review higher-risk relationships more frequently.
 Where concerns are identified we take immediate corrective actions, including corrective action plans and follow-up audits.
 For persistent non-compliance we reserve the right to cease engagement.
 These steps bolster our capability to prevent modern slavery within the wider commercial waste in Hertford ecosystem.

 We also publish clear expectations and support supplier development.
 Key elements include: